quietly-turning/Lua-For-SM5/_Actors/LoadActor.md

 ## Section 1.4.1 &mdash; LoadActor()

-*LoadActor()* is a helper function with some extremely useful properties that make a staple of any SM5 Lua scripting endeavor.
+*LoadActor()* is a helper function with some extremely useful properties that make it a staple of any SM5 Lua scripting endeavor.

 ### First Argument - A file path to Load